 Performance measurement tools can help you track the progress of your application by gathering statistics on certain operations.
 OpenGL Performer provides run-time profiling of the time spent in parts of the graphics pipeline for a given frame.
-The pfDrawChanStats() function displays application, cull, and draw time in the form of a graph drawn in a channel; see Chapter 20, "Statistics," for more information on that and related functions.
+The pfDrawChanStats() function displays application, cull, and draw time in the form of a graph drawn in a channel; see Chapter 23, "Statistics," for more information on that and related functions.
 There are advanced debugging and tuning tools available from SGI that can be of great assistance.
 The WorkShop product in the CASEVision tools provides a complete development environment for debugging and tuning of host tasks.
-The Performance Co-Pilot[TM] helps you to tune host code in a real-time environment.
-There is also the WindView[TM] product from WindRiver that works with IRIX REACT to do full system profiling in a real-time environment.
-However, progress can be made with the basic tools that are in the IRIX development environment: prof_and pixie.
-On Linux, use gprof.
+The Performance Co-Pilot helps you to tune host code in a real-time environment.
+There is also the WindView product from WindRiver that works with IRIX REACT to do full system profiling in a real-time environment.
+However, progress can be made with the basic tools that are in the IRIX development environment: prof and pixie.
+On Linux, use gprof and on Microsoft Windows use VTune (see www.intel.com/software/products/vtune).
 The OpenGL debugging utility, ogldebug, can also be used to aid in performance tuning.
 This section briefly discusses getting started with these tools.